 But when Obama ran for president in 2008, he said that he supported states' banning late-term abortions so long as the bans contained a "strict" exception for the physical health of the mother.
 Days later, Obama modified his position, saying he also supported an exception for "serious clinical mental health diseases."
 Supreme Court reporter Jan Crawford noted at the time that Obama's position was still "startling" because the exceptions Obama claimed to support were narrower than the Supreme Court's 1973 edict in Doe v.
 Bolton that there must be “emotional, psychological, familial, and ... age" exceptions to late-term abortion bans.

-In a direct challenge to the very broad definition of "health" in Doe v.
-Bolton, a number of states in recent years have banned abortions from being performed after 20 weeks of pregnancy, the time when an unborn child can feel pain.
-But, in contrast to his vocal opposition to state legislation such as Arizona's immigration law and Wisconsin's labor reforms, Obama has remained silent on these late-term bans.
+In recent years, a number of states have banned abortion around the time when an unborn child can feel pain.
+But, in contrast to his vocal opposition to state-level legislation such as Arizona's immigration law and Wisconsin's union law, Obama has remained silent on these late-term bans.

 When the House of Representatives voted on a late-term abortion ban for the nation's capital this summer, White House press secretary Jay Carney dodged the issue.
-"Well, I haven’t spoken to the president about this particular piece of legislation," Carney said at a White House press briefing on July 31, "but the president’s position on a woman’s reproductive freedom is well known."
+"Well, I haven’t spoken to the President about this particular piece of legislation," Carney said at a White House press brieifing on July 31, "but the President’s position on a woman’s reproductive freedom is well known."
 Almost one-month later, the White House has not indicated whether Obama supports or opposes banning abortion when an unborn child can feel pain.